Dirac-harmonic maps with potential: Positivity aspects and the question of stability

 \subsection{Positivity of the second variation}

 In the geometric calculus of variation the second variation of a given action functional encodes important information on the stability of a critical point.
-In the case of harmonic maps it is well known that the second variation of the Dirichlet energy is positive when the target manifold has negative curvature such that critical points are stable in this case.
+In the case of harmonic maps it is well known that the second variation of the Dirichlet energy is positive when the target manifold has negative curvature such that critical points are stable then \cite{MR214004}.

 In the case of Dirac-harmonic maps (with or without additional potential) one again cannot expect the second variation of the action functional to be positive in general due to the presence of the Dirac term.
 Let us again derive a condition on the potential \(V(\phi,\psi)\) that would be sufficient to ensure the positivity of the second variation.
 To this end we estimate the second variation \eqref{second-variation} as follows: